Production Reporting Reminders

 • Must be elected by the applicable SCD.

-• May choose by APH database and, by eligible crop year, whether, or not to replace actual yields based on post-quality adjusted production (net production) with actual yields based on the pre-quality total production (gross production).
-This needs to be done by the PRD.
+• For each eligible crop year within the APH database, the insured may choose whether or not to replace actual yields based on post-quality adjusted production (net production) with actual yields based on the pre-quality total production (gross production).
+This must be done by the PRD.

 • If the approved APH yield calculation chosen by the producer replaces at least one actual yield due to QL, the average yield is used as the rate yield and the effective coverage level (based on the adjusted yield) is used for determining premium rate.